I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of Nando’s chicken recipe.

 - Place the chicken in a large container.

-- Rub the chicken with a sufficient amount of peri-peri sauce.
-You can add a little more than required as you will use the extra to apply onto the surface before roasting it in the oven.
+- Rub the chicken with a sufficient amount of peri peri marinade.
+You can add more than required as you will use the extra to apply onto the surface before roasting it in the oven.

-- Keep it in the refrigerator to marinate it for half a day or overnight.
+- Keep it in a ziploc bag (or freezer bag) and place it in the refrigerator to marinate it for half a day or overnight.
+Prolonged marination helps to yield tender chicken.

-If you think it is Ok to speed up the work by sacrificing that slight extra juiciness, you can skip this step and move straight to marinate it.
+If you think it is OK to speed up the work by sacrificing that slight extra juiciness, you can skip this step and move straight to marinate it.
 If so, please remember to season it with salt.
-You do not need to do this if you brine the chicken because there is sufficient salt in the brine.
+You do not need to do this if you brine the chicken because there is sufficient salt.

 5. Grill, then roast the chicken

-The final step is to grill the chicken.
+The final step of my Nando’s chicken recipe is to grill the marinated chicken.
 However, setting up an outdoor grill is impossible since I live in a high-rise apartment.
 Therefore, I have to settle with a grill pan on the stovetop.

 Here are the steps:

-- Heat some oil in the grill pan over medium heat.
+- Heat some oil in the grill pan over medium to high heat.

-- The grill pan behaves differently than the open fire grill, as the side of the chicken will not be brown effectively.
-To overcome this problem, lift the chicken with tongs to char all sides of the chicken.
+- The grill pan behaves differently than the open-fire grill, as the side of the chicken will not brown effectively.
+To overcome this problem and get the best result, lift the chicken with tongs to char all sides of the chicken.
 Move the chicken from time to time to ensure it is grilled evenly.

-If you are using the open fire to grill the chicken, the heat from the charcoal is sufficient to cook the chicken effectively.
+If you use the open fire to grill the chicken, the heat from the charcoal is sufficient to cook the chicken effectively.
 However, this is not the case when cooking it with a grill pan.
 There is a chance that the surface is already brown and charred, but the inside is still raw.
-Therefore, I remove the chicken from the grill pan when the charred marks are formed, then transfer it to the oven to finish cooking.
+Therefore, when the charred marks are formed, I remove the chicken from the grill pan and then transfer it to the oven to finish cooking.

 - Transfer the chicken to the oven rack.